 Price includes HST.
 Enrolment limited to residents of Canada only.

 Breathalyzer tests used by police to prove blood alcohol concentration (BAC) of drinking drivers may not always be reliable.
 How do you find out if the case you are defending is an example of an unreliable breath test?
-Canadian police need to check the calibration accuracy of their Intoxilyzers and other approved instruments.
+Canadian police need to check the calibration of their Intoxilyzers and other approved instruments.
 If they do not use reliable accessory equipment or they don't conduct the cal. checks properly then a defence lawyer may be able to argue that the breath test results are not scientifically reliable.
 If the instrument has not been properly inspected, maintained, and re-calibrated on a regular basis, the test results may not be scientifically reliable.

 This breathalyzer evidential testing course explores the Guth wet-bath simulators used to heat and maintain liquid alcohol standard.
 Liquid alcohol standard is one of two types of alcohol standard contemplated by the Criminal Code of Canada.
 An alcohol standard is only a reliable standard if it is used properly.
 Currently, whenever a qualified technician uses a liquid alcohol standard in Canada, the contents of a 500 ml bottle of a weak solution of ethyl alcohol in distilled water are poured into a simulator jar.
 The contents of the jar are stirred by the simulator and heated to exactly 34.0 ±.2° C. The simulator is the device that holds the alcohol standard and maintains the standard at an even temperature.